djdd87/SynoAI/README.md

 Right: http://10.0.0.10:8080/Camera/Back%20Door

+#### Logs show timeout exceptions and SynoAI fails to initialise or the logs show crashes when passing snapshot requests to the AI

+Example error:
+> System.Threading.Tasks.TaskCanceledException: The request was canceled due to the configured HttpClient.Timeout of 100 seconds elapsing.

+The issue is a networking/firewall issue and is not a fault with SynoAI.
+This has been [reported](https://github.com/djdd87/SynoAI/issues/67) when using the dockerbridge network when all the containers are running on Synology DSM.
+In order to connect to all the containers, use the dockerbridge gateway IP address instead of the local IP from the Synology NAS.

 #### "Failed due to Synology API error code X"
 * 400 Invalid password.
   * If your password is definitely correct and you are still getting a 400 error code, then there's potentially an issue with the Synology DSM user configuration.
 However, if you cannot see any issues with the permissions, try creating a new user from SurveillanceStation directly.